mousepawmedia/libdeps/README.md

 ## Authors

-MousePaw Games is responsible for the master build system, the preconfig scripts, and some modifications to library build systems.
+MousePaw Media is responsible for the master build system, the preconfig scripts, and some modifications to library build systems.

 Otherwise, all credit for the libraries goes to their respective developers.
 See their respective READMEs, websites, and documentation for more information.

-MousePaw Games' part of this repository was authored by...
+MousePaw Media' part of this repository was authored by...

 - Jason C. McDonald